-Nonsteroidal anti-inflammatory drugs, such as ibuprofen to help reduce the pain and inflammation
+Taking over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen to help reduce pain and inflammation

 With 26 bones in a single foot, almost any of them can be broken.
-Many fractures do not require surgery, or even a cast, as they will heal on their own with some support.
+Many breaks or fractures don't need surgery, or even a cast.
+They will heal on their own with some support.
 When a foot is fractured, the site of the fracture usually is painful and swollen.
 The site of the fracture will determine the course of treatment, if needed, including:

 Ankle joint fractures.
-These fractures may be serious and require immediate medical attention.
-Ankle fractures usually require a cast, and some may require surgery if the bones are too separated or misaligned.
+These fractures may be serious and require medical care right away.
+Ankle fractures usually require a cast.
+Some require surgery if the bones are too separated or misaligned.

 Metatarsal bone fractures.
-Fractures of the metatarsal bones, located in the middle of the foot, often do not require a cast.
+Fractures of the metatarsal bones, located in the middle of the foot, often don't require a cast.
 A stiff-soled shoe may be all that is needed for support as the foot heals.
-Sometimes, surgery is needed to correct misaligned bones or fractured segments.
+Sometimes surgery is needed to correct misaligned bones or displaced segments.

 Sesamoid bone fractures.
 The sesamoid bones are 2 small, round bones at the end of the metatarsal bone of the big toe.
 Usually, padded soles can help relieve pain.
-However, sometimes, the sesamoid bone may have to be surgically removed.
+But sometimes the sesamoid bone may have to be surgically removed.

 Toe fractures.
-Fractures of the toes normally can heal with or without a cast.
+Fractures of the toes often can heal with or without a supportive hard shoe.

-Foot pain can be debilitating to an active lifestyle.
+Foot pain can get in the way of an active lifestyle.
 Foot pain can have many sources, from fractures and sprains to nerve damage.
 Listed below are 3 common areas of pain in the foot and their causes:

 Pain in the ball of the foot.
 Pain in the ball of the foot, located on the bottom of the foot behind the toes, may be caused by nerve or joint damage in that area.
 In addition, a benign (noncancerous) growth, such as Morton's neuroma, may cause the pain.
 Corticosteroid injections and wearing supportive shoe inserts may help relieve the pain.
 Sometimes, surgery is needed.

 Plantar fasciitis.
-Plantar fasciitis is characterized by severe pain in the heel of the foot, especially when standing up after resting.
-The condition is due to an overuse injury of the sole surface (plantar) of the foot and results in inflammation of the fascia, a tough, fibrous band of tissue that connects the heel bone to the base of the toes.
+Plantar fasciitis is characterized by pain in the heel of the foot, especially when standing up after resting.
+The condition is due to an overuse injury of the sole surface (plantar) of the foot.
+It causes inflammation of the fascia, a tough, fibrous band of tissue that connects the heel bone to the base of the toes.

 Treatment may include: